Los Angeles and Salt Lake Railroad: Route and stations

 Following standard railroad practice, the LA&SL designated a series of locations along its route as "division points"—bases for the railroad's operational and maintenance activities.
 Traveling southwestward from Salt Lake, the railroad's division point towns were Lynndyl and Milford in Utah; Caliente and Las Vegas in Nevada; and Yermo and San Bernardino in California.
 The railway also maintained a substantial presence in the remote town of Kelso, California.
 Nearly the entire route of the railroad traversed rugged and largely unpopulated desert terrain.
 There were no major population centers between the railroad's endpoints until the city of Las Vegas began its rapid growth in the mid-twentieth century.

 The LA&SL was known for its depot buildings, many of which were imposing structures in the Mission Revival architectural style.
 The largest such depot, at Milford, was razed in 1981 and replaced with a smaller rail office, which remains in use today.
 The landmark LA&SL stations in Caliente and Kelso survive today.
 Several smaller Mission Revival depots erected by the railroad still exist in southern California.
 At least two of the railroad's smaller stations, at Lund and Black Rock in Utah, were designed by the noted architect Gilbert Stanley Underwood.
 The Salt Lake City depot was built in the French Renaissance style and is a landmark in that city.

+An auxiliary locomotive repair shop erected in 1917 at 516 South Anderson Street in Boyle Heights, Los Angeles, stands as a rare surviving piece of the network's local infrastructure.
+The concrete and steel frame warehouse retains a faded, original painted arrowhead logo of the "Salt Lake Route" near the roof apex of its eastern elevation, confirming its historical use as a maintenance facility for the line.